micmejia/bible-dump/NKJV/Leviticus/Lev 14.md

 And of the rest of the oil in his hand, the priest shall put _some_ on the tip of the right ear of him who is to be cleansed, on the thumb of his right hand, and on the big toe of his right foot, on the blood of the trespass offering.

 ###### 18
 The rest of the oil that _is_ in the priest's hand he shall put on the head of him who is to be cleansed.
-So the priest shall make [^c]atonement for him before the Lord.
+So the priest shall make atonement for him before the Lord.

 ###### 19
 "Then the priest shall offer the sin offering, and make atonement for him who is to be cleansed from his uncleanness.
 Afterward he shall kill the burnt offering.